 As breakfast started, Al asked me how I was doing.
 I said fine and followed up with a question.
 Later for the nice pleasantries and hollow conversation about sports and the weather as men often do.
 I asked him, what do I have to do to get ahead here at Disney?
 He said to me that I needed to know who I was and why I was here.
 Well, I just gave him the computer screen stare and said thank you.
 In the back of my mind, I was saying, Seriously?
 Is that it?
 I was waiting for some profound Mufasa wisdom, something to help both Simba and myself.
 I nodded and said thank you.

-It took almost ten years later to comprehend what he was really saying.
+It took almost ten years to comprehend what he was really saying.
 I may have been slow, but I am worth waiting on.
 His statement to me simply meant the greatest disappointment in life is not death.
 The greatest disappointment is being alive and not knowing why.
 Here I was at the 14th most recognized brand in the world, according to Interbrand, and didn’t have a clue as to why.
 That day is when I quit doing my normal job and started doing a little more.
 I had to listen, learn, and lean in.
-When I left Disney to venture out on my own, I realized that I wasn’t doing it to just to make money but to find the next chapter of meaning.
+When I left Disney to venture out on my own, I realized that I wasn’t doing it to just make money but also to find the next chapter of meaning.

 Create a Personal Board of Directors I was planning to quit Disney after 90 days.
-I joined them after working in a small company with just a 100 employees to now working at the happiest place on Earth with over 55,000 people working within 47 square miles.
+I joined them after working in a small company with just 100 employees and was now at the happiest place on Earth with over 55,000 people working within 47 square miles.
 Being overwhelmed was an understatement.
 One day, I received a phone call from Janis Petrie, the Disney recruiter who was instrumental in hiring me.
 She wanted to see how I was doing.
 I told her that I was planning to quit.
 She then said to me that everything I needed to succeed at Disney was not written in the employee handbook.